 Content Delivery Network CDN is known to be a great way of speeding up a website.
-By making use of this network, you can easily enhance your website’s speed which would in turn enhance its overall performance for the end users as well as different kinds of search engine bots.
+By making use of this network, you can easily enhance your website’s speed which would, in turn, enhance its overall performance for the end-users as well as different kinds of search engine bots.
 In addition to this, it also brings highly positive effects on the ranking of your website in different search engines.
 This is due to the fact that websites incorporated with CDNs are known to deliver a fine experience to all their visitors on account of navigation and content.

 How to deploy a CDN into a shared hosting word press blog

 There are different choices when it comes to the deployment of a CDN into different kinds of websites.
 You can use both free as well as paid services in this regard.
-If you are interested in a free or low budget experience, the best course of action is to create a CDN of your own.
+If you are interested in a free or low-budget experience, the best course of action is to create a CDN of your own.
 It may easily be created along with your existing domain regarding the word press blog.
 All you need is to use the w3 total cache plugin and you are good to go.

-So if you want to configure a CDN with W3 total cache plugin to use with a shared hosting word press blog, you need to follow the steps given below.
+So if you want to configure a CDN with a W3 total cache plugin to use with a shared hosting word press blog, you need to follow the steps given below.

-First of all, you need to open up the FTP client associated with your blog and get in to the domain’s FTP user account.
+First of all, you need to open up the FTP client associated with your blog and get into the domain’s FTP user account.